i-MSCP/plugins/incubator/PhpSwitcher/README.md

 PhpSwitcher interface, which is available in the **Domains** section.

 **Note:** You must of course adjust the parameters above according the PHP version you want to add.

+### PHP configuration

+This section is only relevant if you have installed additional PHP versions using the PHP compiler ( see above ).

+First, it is important to note that it is useless to try to edit a PHP .ini file which is located under the **/etc/php5** directory.
+Indeed, .ini files located under that directory are only relevant for PHP versions which are provided by your distribution.
+For the same reasons, it is useless to try to enable or disable a PHP module using the command line tools ( php5enmod/php5dismod ) which are provided by your distribution.
+Those tools only operate on .ini files that are provided by your distribution.

+By default, the PHP compiler installs additional PHP versions in it own subtree which is **/opt/phpswitcher/**.
+Thus, if you want modify any file related to a PHP version which has been installed by the PHP compiler, you must look in that subtree.
+The following layout apply for PHP .ini files:

+- The default php.ini file is located at **/opt/phpswitcher/<php_version>/etc/php/php.ini**
+- Additional .ini files if any are loaded from the **/opt/phpswitcher/<php_version>/etc/php/conf.d** directory
+- PHP .ini files for i-MSCP customers are located at **/var/www/fcgi/<domain.tld>/php5**

+##### PHP extensions ( modules )

+For better performances and further convenience, most of PHP extensions are compiled as shared modules by the PHP compiler.
+When installing a new PHP version, the PHP compiler create a specific .ini file in which all available PHP modules are enabled.
+This file is is located at **/opt/phpswitcher/<php_version>/etc/conf.d/modules.ini**.

+Here, a single file is used for ease.
+This is not as in Debian where an .ini file is created for each modules.
+To disable a specific module, you must just comment out the related line in the modules.ini file and restart Apache2.

 ### Memcached Support